kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/database-cassandra.md

     }
     ```

+`CassandraRowColumnMapper` is also what a `@UDT` type is read through, so the same interface can be used to take over the mapping of a user-defined type.

 ### Parameter { #parameter }

 If you want to convert the value of a query parameter manually, use `CassandraParameterColumnMapper<T>`.
 It receives `SettableByName<?>`, the parameter index, and the value from the repository method.
+The value is nullable, so the implementation is responsible for leaving the placeholder unset when there is nothing to write.

 ===! ":fontawesome-brands-java: `Java`"